GreenGrowth CPAs is a Cannabis CPA Firm Built for Licensed Cannabis Operators.

 What is a cannabis outsourced CFO and when do I need one?

 A cannabis outsourced CFO is a fractional finance executive who provides CFO-level financial leadership without the cost of a full-time hire.
 Cannabis outsourced CFO services typically include monthly financial reporting, forecasting and budgeting, cash flow management, KPI development, board reporting, capital raise preparation, banking relationship management, and strategic advisory on major operational decisions.
-Cannabis operators typically need an outsourced CFO when annual revenue crosses roughly $2 million, when they are preparing for a capital raise or public listing, when they are expanding into new states, or when their in-house accounting cannot support decision-making cadence at the leadership level.
+Cannabis operators typically need an outsourced CFO when annual revenue crosses roughly $2 million, when they are preparing for a capital raise or public listing, when they are expanding into new states, or when in-house accounting cannot support decision-making cadence at the leadership level.
 Daniel Sabet leads the cannabis CFO practice at GreenGrowth CPAs.

 How do I transition from my current CPA to GreenGrowth?

 Transitions are common and manageable.
 We start with a discovery call to understand your current situation, your relationship with your existing CPA, and your priorities.
-If we decide to engage, we work directly with your previous CPA to request transfer of your tax files, working papers, and any relevant historical records.
-We do an onboarding review to identify any 280E, COGS, or compliance issues that need attention from prior years, and we build a plan to bring reporting and compliance forward.
+If we decide to engage, we work directly with your previous CPA to request transfer of your tax files, working papers, and relevant historical records.
+We do an onboarding review to identify any 280E, COGS, or compliance issues that need attention from prior years, and we build a plan to bring reporting and compliance current.
 Most transitions happen between filing seasons, but we can accommodate urgent transitions if there is an active issue.
 There is no need to burn a bridge with your current CPA; we handle transitions professionally.

 Explore More From GreenGrowth CPAs.

-Ready to Work With a Cannabis CPA?
+Ready to Work With a Cannabis CPA Firm?

 Schedule a Free Consultation